-Looking for a place to stay?
-The Moose Hotel and Suites is a gorgeous mountain location just 15 minutes from the Banff National Park Gates and the perfect spot for a relaxing getaway.
+Don't worry about where to stay in Banff.
+The Moose Hotel and Suites is a gorgeous 4-star hotel just 15 minutes from the Banff National Park Gates and the perfect spot for a relaxing getaway.

 This was the hotel Rocky Mountaineer included in my trip, so I had a feeling it would be fantastic.
 The central location makes it so easy to walk around town for dining, shopping, and other activities.

-When you arrive at the Moose Hotel and Suites you will immediately notice the warm, inviting decor.
+When you arrive at the Moose Hotel and Suites in downtown Banff, you will immediately notice the warm, inviting decor.
 The theme of mountain elegance really suits this property.